Understand various matrix operations, matrix decompositions, factorization and related operations

 Adjoint of a Product

-The adjoint of the product of two matrices equals the product of their adjoints in reverse order:
+The adjoint of a product of two matrices equals the product of their adjoints in reverse order: